SameFacts or RBC:

 Lowry Heussler is a lawyer from Cambridge, Massachusetts.
 Having participated in the RBC as a guest-blogger, she made it official in 2012.
 Her most important contribution to the field of public policy to date was her 1994 instruction to Mark Kleiman, “Read Ann Landers every day.
 You need to learn about real people.”

 Her essay on the 2009 arrest of Henry Louis Gates went viral and brought about one of her proudest moments, being described as “just another twit along the lines of Sharpton, Jackson, Gates, etc.” (Small Dead Animals Blog).
-Currently working in the Massachusetts Executive Office of Labor and Workforce Development, she has been a public housing lawyer, a prosecutor for the Board of Registration in Medicine, a large-firm associate and a small-firm partner.
+Currently serving as General Counsel to BOTEC Analysis, she has been a public housing lawyer, a prosecutor for the Board of Registration in Medicine, a large-firm associate and a small-firm partner.

 She serves as a board member for NEADS, Dogs for Deaf and Disabled Americans, a charity that trains service dogs to increase independence for people with disabilities.

-Keith Humphreys is a Professor of Psychiatry at Stanford University.
-His research, teaching and writing have focused on addictive disorders, self-help organizations (e.g., breast cancer support groups, Alcoholics Anonymous), evaluation research methods, and public policy related to health care, mental illness, veterans and drugs.
-He is the author or co-author of numerous books and scholarly articles, and has written for the New York Times, Washington Post, The Guardian (UK), the San Francisco Chronicle and other media outlets.
+Keith Humphreys is the Esther Ting Memorial Professor of Psychiatry at Stanford University and an Honorary Professor of Psychiatry at Kings College London.
+His research, teaching and writing have focused on addictive disorders, self-help organizations (e.g., breast cancer support groups, Alcoholics Anonymous), evaluation research methods, and public policy related to health care, mental illness, veterans, drugs, crime and correctional systems.
+Professor Humphreys’ more than 300 scholarly articles, monographs and books have been cited over thirteen thousand times by scientific colleagues.
+He is a regular contributor to Washington Post and has also written for the New York Times, Wall Street Journal, Washington Monthly, San Francisco Chronicle, The Guardian (UK), The Telegraph (UK), Times Higher Education (UK), Crossbow (UK) and other media outlets.

 Professor of Economics at UCLA.